The Prompt Course · 5 lessons · Free

 With CoT

-Think through pricing step by step: analyze our cost base, comparable market pricing, our positioning, and customers' willingness to pay.
+Think through the pricing step by step: analyze our cost base, comparable market pricing, our positioning, and customers' willingness to pay.
 Then present a recommendation with justification.

 Few-shot prompting — teach AI with examples